davidmuraya/fastapi-daraja/README.md

 MPESA Daraja API documentation can be found at https://developer.safaricom.co.ke

+The technology stack used to create the backend of this application is as follows:

+- Framework
+    - FastAPI and Starlette
+- ASGI Server
+    - Uvicorn and Gunicorn
+- Containerization
+    - Docker
+- Database
+    -
+- Authentication
+    - Bcrypt
+    - Passlib
+    - JWT Tokens with Pyjwt
+- Testing
+    - Pytest
+- Development
+    - PyCharm

 # Configuration
 Please create a .env file in the app folder with your configuration:
 ```shell